mcthomas/BeatSwitch/README.md

 - A white indicator on your side illuminates, synced to the tempo

-- You have ≅ one second to illuminate a square for a valid move
+- You have approximately one second to illuminate a square for a valid move

 - The indicator in front of the next player illuminates/your turn concludes